 * If you are looking for a fusebox for any of these models, please contact us as we may be able to provide a new or used replacement unit from our stock.
 We can also put you on a waitlist for future rebuilds once they become available.

 We sell these fuseboxes on an exchange basis, your existing fusebox assembly must be shipped to us first.

 To complete the rebuild at the base price, we require a good core unit including plastic housing and internal factory circuit boards with intact soldered-on contacts.
 As the plastic housing is reused, it needs to be undamaged.
 If you’re wondering whether your fusebox is rebuildable, we can usually evaluate this beforehand if you email high quality photos of the interior and exterior of the fusebox assembly.

-Where possible we reuse the original plastic housing as well as any soldered-on contacts that have not been compromised by wear, heat or corrosion.
+Where possible we reuse the original plastic housing and certain electrical terminals (condition permitting).
 If your housing is damaged, we can most likely provide one from our stock at additional cost.